howdysuraj/we-use-angular/README.md

 ## Contributing

 We welcome contributions!
 If you know of a company using Angular that is not listed here, feel free to submit a pull request.
-Please ensure to include the company's name, tech stack, and career site.
+Please ensure to include the company's name, tech stack, career site and workmode.

 ## License